ryancdickson/crp-staging/content/index.md

 ###### 1.3.3.1.2 Non-ACME Solutions

-While ACME support is encouraged, PKI hierarchies MAY support other automated solutions so long as the following characteristics are verifiably demonstrated to the Chrome Root Program.
-The CA Owner MUST disclose to the CCADB publicly available information that describes the other automated solution capability for each Baseline Requirements certificate policy OID that the corresponding CA issues and how a Subscriber can leverage its benefits.
+While ACME support is encouraged, PKI hierarchies MAY support other automation solutions so long as the following characteristics are verifiably demonstrated to the Chrome Root Program.
+The CA Owner MUST disclose to the CCADB publicly available information that describes the other automation solution capability for each Baseline Requirements certificate policy OID that the corresponding CA issues and how a Subscriber can leverage its benefits.

-- The automated solution MUST:
+- The automation solution MUST:
     - generate a new key pair for each certificate request by default.
     - generate and submit a Certificate Signing Request (CSR).
     - support automated domain control validation (i.e., the automated solution automatically places the Request Token or Random Value in the appropriate location without "hands-on" input from humans, comparable to how ACME clients function), using at least one of the following methods from the Baseline Requirements:
         - DNS Change (Section 3.2.2.4.7)
         - Agreed‑Upon Change to Website v2 (Section 3.2.2.4.18)
     - support automated retrieval of the issued certificate (i.e., the automated solution downloads a copy of the certificate to a well-known location without "hands-on" input from humans, comparable to how ACME clients function).
-    - be sufficiently detailed in a completed "Automated Solution Assessment" form by requesting a copy from chrome-root-program [at] google [dot] com.
+    - be sufficiently detailed in a completed "Automation Solution Assessment" form by requesting a copy from chrome-root-program [at] google [dot] com.
     - support comparable features as described in [RFC 8657](https://www.rfc-editor.org/rfc/rfc8657) to restrict issuance capabilities to a specific CA account(s) using the "accounturi" CAA parameter and to restrict permitted domain validation methods using the "validationmethods" CAA parameter.
     - support and/or request certificate revocation.
     - support comparable features as described by ACME Renewal Information (ARI, [RFC 9773](https://datatracker.ietf.org/doc/rfc9773/)).

-- The automated solution SHOULD:
+- The automation solution SHOULD:
     - support automated deployment (i.e., installation and configuration) of the issued certificate without "hands-on" input from humans (comparable to how ACME clients function).
     - support comparable features as described by the ACME Profiles extension [[RFC TBD](https://datatracker.ietf.org/doc/draft-aaron-acme-profiles/)).